RGLab/ImmuneSpaceR/README.md

 [![Updated](https://bioconductor.org/shields/lastcommit/release/bioc/ImmuneSpaceR.svg)](http://bioconductor.org/packages/release/bioc/news/ImmuneSpaceR/NEWS)
 <!-- badges: end -->

+> Please update the URL (machine name) to `datatools.immunespace.org` from `www.immunespace.org` in your `.netrc` file.

-A thin wrapper around Rlabkey to access the [ImmuneSpace](https://www.immunespace.org) database from R.
+A thin wrapper around Rlabkey to access the [ImmuneSpace Data & Tools Portal](https://datatools.immunespace.org) from R.

 This package simplifies access to the [HIPC](https://www.immuneprofiling.org/) ImmuneSpace database for R programmers.
 It takes advantage of the standardization of the database to hide all the [`Rlabkey`](https://cran.r-project.org/web/packages/Rlabkey/index.html) specific code away from the user.
 The study-specific datasets can be accessed via an object-oriented paradigm.